-Annual Report Achievements/Notes: A total of 321 construction site inspections were conducted over the reporting period on 16 projects.
-There was one violation issued which was in reference to cleaning of debris in bioretention mix and adjacent stabilization.
-Other alleged deficiencies observed on-site were noted as comments in inspection reports and were addressed on-site in an acceptable manor and time frame, thus requiring no further methods of enforcement.
+Annual Report Achievements/Notes: A total of 461 construction site inspections were conducted over the reporting period on 17 projects.
+Violations issued were concerning 2 issues from concrete contractors, 2 MS19 issues, and the stop work order was for a land disturbance without an approved plan.
+Other alleged deficiencies observed on-site were noted as comments or corrective actions in inspection reports and were addressed in an acceptable manor and time frame, thus requiring no further methods of enforcement.
 Copies of inspection reports are kept on file and are available upon request.